Who's Behind Listverse?

 Outside of the hospital, Sarah acted like a teenager.
 She threw tantrums and was rebellious.
 She listened to loud rock music and dyed her hair wild colors.
 She said it took a while, but she is readjusting to her life and has re-fallen in love with her husband.

-Eventually, Ben regained the ability to speak English, but didn’t lose the ability to speak Mandarin.
-As of September 2014, Ben is living in Shanghai where he attends school, but also gives walking tours of the city.
+Eventually, Ben regained the ability to speak English but didn’t lose the ability to speak Mandarin.
+Ben still lives in Shanghai, where he attended school and gave walking tours of the city.
 In fact, his Mandarin is so good it impresses native speakers, and he is the host of a TV show in Shanghai.

 Fred Hersch is a well-known, respected, and prolific contemporary jazz pianist who moved to New York in 1977 at the age of 21.
 In the early ’90s, Hersch went public about being diagnosed with AIDS.